priymavani/GIT_TASK/git_task_list_01.md

 4. Open a pull request on GitHub.

-   ↦Go to your forked repository on GitHub.
+   ↦ Go to your forked repository on GitHub.

    ↦ Click the "New pull request" button.